Cylindrolobus gloensis: Etymology

 This species is named of the locality Glo in Kamlang valley from where it was collected.

 Taxonomy

 D. K. Agrawala who described this species found an unidentified orchid specimen from India in Oakes Ames Orchid Herbarium in Harvard University.
 It was originally collected by British botanist Frank Kingdon-Ward in 1949 from Mishmi hills.
 He along with Paul Ormerod described this new species as Eria gloensis.
 Further studies in 2017 resulted in moving this species to the genus Cylindrolobus.

-Conservation and Tthreats
+Conservation and threats

 This species is protected under CITES, hence collecting and trading of this species is banned in India.
 There is no information on population trend of this species.
 The community forest where the species was discovered is threatened by shifting agriculture practices.